ehodu/void-linux-xfce-guide/README.md

-## How to install minimal XFCE on Void Linux step by step?
-See:
+## How to install minimal XFCE on Void Linux step by step

 ### Booting
 Obviously, you'll need a bootable USB drive with the Void base ISO.
 I strongly recommend Ventoy for this purpose.
 Download it here: [Ventoy](https://github.com/ventoy/Ventoy).